ece362-purdue/f2022-public-labs/lab-04/lab_04.md

   - Did you set the `MINC` bit to increment the `CMAR` and clear the `PINC` bit to not increment the `CPAR` after each copy?
   - Did you configure the DMA channel for circular operation?

-By systematically check all of these elements, you can find the root cause(s) of any problem.
+By systematically checking all of these elements, you can find the root cause(s) of any problem.

 ### 4.5 Demo time